 Safeguarding student rights and promoting equal access to education are values embraced by members of the National Association for College Admission Counseling.

-Those tenets are highlighted in NACAC’s Statement of Principles of Good Practices, and are increasingly echoed in guidelines adopted by other associations to offer advice on specific aspects of the college admission process.
+Those tenets are highlighted in the SPGP: NACAC’s Code of Ethics and Professional Practices, and are increasingly echoed in guidelines adopted by other associations to offer advice on specific aspects of the college admission process.

 A recent report from the Association of Chief Admissions Officers at Public Universities (ACAOPU) addresses the recruitment of student-athletes.
 The group’s advice is unequivocal: “The Office of Admissions must protect the best interest of the applicant, the institution, and the integrity of the process.”